 First please introduce yourself to our readers

-My name is Yoshikazu Aoyama, Principal Software Engineer at ANNAI.
+My name is Yoshikazu Aoyama, CTO at ANNAI.
 I’m in charge of Drupal development and am also a Drupal contributor.
 I’m working from Hokkaido, the northern island of Japan.

 I started my career as an embedded systems engineer, engaged in development of major telco company’s infrastructure, infrastructure network and so on.

 It was when I was in charge of internal systems development and corporate website that I first encountered Drupal.
 My predecessor was developing the site with Drupal and I was tasked with taking over what he was doing.
 When the company started IoT biz as a new business, I was also heavily involved.

 It’s been almost a year since I joined ANNAI.
 I met our management team when an open source conference was held in my city 2 years ago, and we’ve been in touch since then.

 About work productivity (Working in the office vs working remotely)

 I have experienced working in the office, working at clients office as well as working from home.
 In terms of working efficiently as an individual, I feel that I am most productive working from home as compared to a standard office.

 There can be many distractions while working in an office.
 For example, ringing phones tend to take a toll on your concentration and a badly timed phone call can break your train of thought; slowing productivity.
 Taking care of e-mails and chat messages are not a problem at all, but phone calls are a real headache.

 This is definitely one of the bigger benefits to working at home.
 In my case, I can easily eliminate 1.5 hours loss time by not commuting.